From-Later/wwwfromlater/viewsfromlater/_views/compersia.md

 Ethical non-monogamy and polyamory is seemingly on the rise as a growing movement to create vocabulary, popular media, and visual tools that represent these relationships gain visibility in our everyday life.

+**Compersion** is a word used within the polyamory community that refers to the feeling of joy associated with seeing a loved one love another; it’s a term contrasted with jealousy. [∎](https://en.wiktionary.org/wiki/compersion){:target="_bank"}

 **Humans are bad at monogamy**, according to evidence uncovered by historians and evolutionary biologists.
 As a species that was once fiercely egalitarian and non-monogamous, humans invented monogamy and marriage for love as a self-imposed system of social construction that only began in the 1700s to enforce gender roles and social order. [∎](https://www.vox.com/2018/5/23/17345762/monogamy-explained-netflix-marriage-sex-love-dating){:target="_bank"}

 **Canadians think polyamory relationships are on the rise**, according to a 2016 study conducted by the Canadian Research Institute for Law and the Family.
 Over 68% of respondents said that they are currently involved in a polyamorous relationship, and over 80% believed that the number of people who identify as polyamorous, and the number of people who are openly involved in polyamorous relationships are increasing. [∎](https://vanierinstitute.ca/polyamory-in-canada-research-on-an-emerging-family-structure/){:target="_bank"}